top of page

 • Individual: No own analytics resources.
 Existing scouting resources are additionally assigned analytics tasks.
 Data is exported from tools and additionally analyzed in third party applications such as Excel, Tableau, Power-Bi according to club specific needs.
 Develop own club specific KPI's.
 Mix between reactive and preventive scouting.
 Often no end-to-end data process implemented in scouting.

 • Analyst: clubs have dedicated analyst resources working with scouts.
 Apply advanced KPI's, logics, algorithms and mathematical functions in data scouting.
-Data scouting and data-driven decisions are established across all stakeholders in scouting and, where applicable, in game analysis.
+Development of own basic models.
+Scouting and data-driven decisions are established across all stakeholders in scouting and, where applicable, in game analysis.

 • Analyst Teams: Have entire teams of analysts, DataScientists, and mathematicians.
 Take a scientific approach and develop their own methods and logic for analyzing data.
+Development of own complex models.
 Data culture is established across the entire club.

 Nothing to the use of standardized data tools.
 These are very cheap and very good.
 But to recognize and exploit the potential of analytics also requires investment in people, own resources and knowhow.

-Every association should consider exploring the potential themselves.
+Every club should consider exploring the potential themselves.
 Right now, clubs are looking for data analysts almost daily, to build or strengthen their analytics department.

 New technologies always have the potential to transform systems, shift power relationships, and change the demands on leadership positions.